School fundraising in the UK

 From cake sales and book swaps to dress-down days, pamper mornings and quiz nights, there’s enough to engage children, parents and teachers alike, meaning fundraising can be a full school effort.

-Just make it clear that donations are voluntary, as not everybody will be in a position to spare funds for every fundraising event you put on.
-If you’re feeling stuck on how to raise money for your school, check out some of the best school fundraising ideas for the UK below.
+Just make it clear that donations are voluntary, as not everybody will be able to spare funds for every fundraising event you put on.
+If you’re feeling stuck on how to raise money for your school, check out some of the best school fundraising ideas in the UK.

 PTA fundraising ideas